alexikaruna/ffs_novel/chapters/hello-world.md

 <!-- wp:paragraph -->

 Mali lay on $er bed, late in the evening before turning in for the day.
-Impulsed by feeling alone and the need to connect, Mali started the terminal on her Mac lying on $er bed with $er and logged into K’s chat server.
+Impulsed by feeling alone and the need to connect, $he started the terminal on her Mac and logged into K’s chat server.
 There was no answer.
 Well, then again, it was in fact fourteen hours earlier there, making it something like 7am. $he suspected that K probably went to bed not much earlier than that.
 Just seemed, $he didn’t know actually.&nbsp;

 <!-- /wp:paragraph -->